Minneapolis Police Department: Organization

+Demographic composition

+In 2016, 76.9% of full time sworn officers were White, 8.56% were Black, 5.47% were Asian, 4.4% were Hispanic, and 4.6% were other race.

 Patrol Bureau

 The Patrol Bureau provides comprehensive police services such as 911 response, crime prevention, traffic control and emergency services.
 The bureau comprises the five precincts, the Special Operations Division, Community Crime Prevention/SAFE Central, and the Police Athletic League.

 Each precinct has a Community Response Team that does undercover street level narcotics and prostitution investigations as well as plain clothes patrol.
 Each Precinct also has a directed patrol beat unit that does uniform or plain clothes patrol in cars, on foot or on bikes.
 The beats do crowd control, directed patrol in high crime areas or crime specific patrol like gang or drug suppression.
 They also serve as the primary responder to special events and demonstrations that have a risk for civil disorder.